 Bringing Out The Dead (1999)

 I hadn't seen this much maligned Martin Scorsese/Paul Schrader collaboration since it was originally in cinemas twenty years ago.
 It's getting a bit more love these days from film buffs but I'd guess the consensus would be pretty polarised and probably still tilted toward derision.
-Emma couldn't stand it and gave up with 45 mins remaining.
+Emma couldn't stand it and gave up.
 There were stretches where my mind wandered off and I thought 'Am I wasting my time here?'
 By the time I was halfway through I wanted to know what was going to happen even though it's not really a plot driven film.
-It's a character study of a sleep deprived NYC paramedic Frank (Nic Cage) and his driving partners over a 48 hour time period in the early 90s.
+It's a character study of a sleep deprived NYC paramedic Frank (Nic Cage) and his driving partners over a 48 hour time period set in the early 90s.
 Schrader's script is a black comedy adaptation that's just not his usual high standard but there are some funny, fucked up, bleak and emotional moments.
-At other stages it was pretty silly, lame and corny.
+At other stages it was pretty stupid, lame and corny.
 They could have dropped Larry, John Goodman's character, as he was the weakest link and you don't really want to start off a film with boring scenes do you?
 The film gets a much needed jolt when Marcus (Ving Rhames) enters the scene to replace Larry in the ambulance's driving seat.
 With half an hour chopped off and a script editor this could have been another classic.
 I gotta say though I do prefer this film to more recent Scorsese efforts such as Gangs Of New York (2002), The Departed (2006) and Wolf Of Wall Street (2013).

 Side Effects (2013)